eduardomv2/eduardomv2/README.md

 Hi there👋, my name is Eduardo

-<H3>Im currently finishing my Computer Engineering at the university @TECNM MONCLOVA - </H3>
+Im currently finishing my Computer Engineering at the university @TECNM MONCLOVA -

 --------------------------
 <div align="left">